SelfCareMap

 Target: Circulation, nervous system, legs, lower back

-- No wall?
-Simply lie flat with legs relaxed—focus on deep belly breathing.
+No wall?
+Simply lie flat on your back with your legs relaxed and focus on deep belly breathing.

 10. Seated Breath & Intention (Closing)